arenaxr/arena-docs/content/python/tutorial/beginner.md

 ```python
 scene = Scene(host=[host], scene=[scene])
 ```
-Note: ARENA-py will always favor environmental variables over arguments.
+Note: arena-py will always favor environmental variables over arguments.

 ## Define a task
-ARENA-py works by running tasks in an event loop, so we need a main task for our sample program.
+arena-py works by running tasks in an event loop, so we need a main task for our sample program.
 ```python
 def main():
 ```